calmofthestorm/starsector/README.md

 There is no one specification for the Org format.
 The [draft spec](https://orgmode.org/worg/dev/org-syntax.html), `org-element.el`, and Org mode commands disagree on how to handle certain edge cases.
-Different Org mode commnads may even be inconsistent among themselves.
+Different Org mode commands may even be inconsistent among themselves.
 Yet in practice, the behavior is usually consistent, and in the cases where it varies, it is unlikely that the user would notice or care.
 See the [Orgize issue tracker](https://github.com/PoiScript/orgize/issues) (open and closed) for examples.